 For many families, the identification of a child’s developmental condition is a gradual process that occurs over many months or years.
 For some children, a clear diagnosis of a specific condition or disability (or multiple disabilities) is possible.
 For others, the diagnosis of a specific condition may not be possible or may be reliant on further tests and observations in future years.

-If your child’s health care professional suspects that your child might be on the autism spectrum, we offer a range of support services that may help, which include Aspect Assessments.
+If your child’s health care professional suspects that your child might be Autistic or ADHD, we offer a range of support services that may help, which include Aspect Assessments, early childhood supports and therapy.

-While a formal referral letter from a medical doctor is not required to access Aspect assessment services, it is helpful as it provides background information and assists in understanding whether there are medical causes or co-morbidities that may help to explain the behavioural presentation.
-It can also assist in informing future clinical care.
+While a formal referral letter from a medical doctor is not required to access Aspect’s assessment services, it is helpful as it provides background information and assists in understanding whether there are medical causes or co-morbidities that may help to explain a behavioural presentation.
+It can also assist in informing future supports or services.

-Please note that a referral letter from a private Paediatrician or Psychiatrist is required if you want to claim a Medicare rebate for the assessment (for people under 25 years old).
+Please note that a referral letter from a private Paediatrician or Psychiatrist is required if you want to claim a Medicare rebate for an autism assessment (for people under 25 years old).
+Unfortunately, no Medicare rebates are available for ADHD, learning or cognitive assessments.

 Consultation fees apply to Aspect Assessments.
 See our Fees Guide here.